TinnedTuna/PPUKYork/Articles/nothing-to-hide.md

 Unfortunately, this is not just a thought experiment.
 Several states have experimented with removing their citizen's rights to privacy, leading to severe human rights breaches.
 The major ones of the 20^th^ century which spring to mind are the Nazis and the Stasi of East Germany.
-Many people who lived with these regimes and secret police forces are now advocates of strong privacy laws.
+However, although the Nazis are the poster party for barbaric and unforgiveable human rights violations and unforgiving governance of the German people, our own governments are turning their techniques on their citizens, using thinly-veiled excuses such as safety, security, and the "nothing to hide" argument.

 Nothing To Hide
 ===============

-Typically, this argument comes in one of two forms.
-A simple and a complex form, which has many simple and obvious retorts which render it unusable as an argument in open debate.
-We will breifly outline the simple example, and it's retorts, followed by the more complex version of this argument, and the retorts to it.
+Typically, this argument comes in one of two forms, which I will call simple and extended.
+Here's a brief outline of each form, and some retorts which highlight the flaws of each argument.

 The Simple Argument
 -------------------